Lzwk16/project-submissions/project-3/README.md

 1. Duration of the dataset was scrapped with posts created from early to middle of March.
 Japan has seasonal sights that vary throughout the year, which will affect the type of words passed and selected by the model, which could impact the model's performance during different season cycles.
 It would be feasible to consider training on a larger validation dataset in groups of the various months corresponding to the different seasons

-2. Employ Deep Learning techniques such as Recurrent Nerual Networks(RNN) or Transformer-models that have better predictability in processing sequential text data in order to better classify incoming unseen posts accurately in JapanTravel or ThailandTourism
+2. Employ Transformer based models such as BERT(Bidirectional Encoder Representations from Transformers) that have better predictability in processing sequential text data in order to better classify incoming unseen posts accurately in JapanTravel or ThailandTourism

 3. The subreddits were taken from an international community due to lack of forum feedback from Singaporean travellers to these places.
 Hence, the validation dataset could be trained on text information taken from local subreddit forums instead when possible to validate its performance